Mexico Family Travel

 After Valladolid, take a drive to the city of Mérida, the capital city of Yucatán state.
 Like Valladolid, Mérida is an old colonial town.
 You’ll find colonial mansions and several plazas surrounding cathedrals scattered throughout the city.

 On your first day in Mérida, take a carriage tour of Centro and explore some of the neighborhoods in Mérida.
 If you have time, take a visit to the Centenario Zoo.
 The next day, take an excursion to the ancient Mayan city of Uxmal.
-Be sure to stop by nearby Choco-Story, where you can learn about the history of cocoa and chocolate.
+Be sure to stop at nearby Choco-Story, where you can learn about the history of cocoa and chocolate.

 Day 5: Progreso